ilovegalois/TheGabba/README.md

 # Crystal of South Valley

 ## Description
-This is 2d game with a Breaking Bad theme.
+This is 2d game with a Breaking Bad theme made using Unity Engine.

 ## Motive
 Module 4 game project HITS.